Ignoring Wrong Behavior—Does it Work?

 Child Development experts know that this rule always applies: “Behavior that gets attention will always be repeated, even if the attention is negative!”
 Children want attention more than anything else.
 Negative is better than none at all.

 Students bring to dance class the behaviors that have worked for them in other situations.
 So, when a child “acts out” in dance class, it most likely has nothing to do with you, the teacher, or with what is going on with the lesson.
-It has to do with that student wanting attention.
+It has to do with that student wanting attention and trying to find out if the ways that have worked in other contexts will work here.

 Sometimes students ask meaningless, redundant, even off the subject questions, for the same reason.
 They don’t need the answer, just the attention that comes with it.
 This method of attention getting can interrupt the flow of teaching and learning.